-If you’re looking for additional information on purchasing and owning an EV, we encourage you to visit the California Plug-In Electric Vehicle Resource Center.
-The California Plug-In Electric Vehicle Resource Center offers a wealth of decision-support tools for prospective EV owners, including a list of available EVs and associated purchase incentives organized by model year and a searchable database of rebates, discounts, tax breaks, and other incentives available to EV owners in California.
+For additional information on purchasing and owning an EV, we encourage you to visit the California Plug-In Electric Vehicle Resource Center.
+The Center offers a wealth of decision-support tools for prospective EV owners, including a list of EV models and a searchable database of rebates, discounts, tax breaks, and other incentives available to EV owners in California.

 "Definitely read and post questions on online forums" before getting an electric vehicle, advises Jered Sneesby, owner of a 2014 BMW i3 REx.
 "Going electric is a lot easier when you realize you don’t have to figure it all out by yourself."